isathar/Blender_UE4_VectorFieldEditor/README.md

 - Bake the particle system's frames (not required, but it can speed things up for dense vector fields)
 - Select the frame you want the exported velocities to be based on
 - Click *Calculate* to save the current particle velocities
+- Select the generation method from the *Method* dropdown.
+Info on each method:
+	-- *Replace*  	- Default method, sets the velocities of the vector field to the particle system's current velocities -- *Additive* 	- Adds the current particle velocities to the vector field's current velocities -- *Average*	- Sets the velocities of the vector field to the mean of the particle velocities and currently stored velocities
 - Check *Normalize* if you want all velocities to have the same magnitude
 	- this makes small forces have a greater impact and clamps all force magnitudes to 1.0
+- Check *Invert* to read the inverse of current particle velocities while generating

 *Curve Path Tool:*